jldfernando/MELJS/README.md

 1. Create or activate the virtual environment or conda environment
 2. If using venv, run 'pip install -r requirements.txt'
 3. If using conda, run 'conda env update -f environment.yaml'

-Hello World, this is Josh showing Michael how github works